Namsai, Arunachal Pradesh: Languages

 According to Census 2011, Assamese is spoken by 1,961 people, Bengali by 1,932 people, Hindi by 1,416 people, Bhojpuri at 1,166, Nepali by 1,102 people and Adi by 573.

 Tourism

 Golden Pagoda

+Located in the heart of Namsai town, this pagoda was the first prominent structure to come up in the area.
+It is surrounded by beautiful temples in the vast compound along with other delightful structures.

-The Golden Pagoda Monastery at Tengapani in Namsai district is a major tourist destination.
+The newer Golden Pagoda Monastery at Tengapani in Namsai district is a major tourist destination.
 Known as 'Kongmu Kham' in the local Tai-Khamti language, Golden Pagoda is one of the largest Buddhist monasteries in North East India.
+Tengapani is located about 20 km far, northerly to Namsai town.

 Media

 Namsai has an All India Radio Relay station known as Akashvani Namsai.
 It broadcasts on FM frequencies.